Departamento-TI/cenabast-tienda/README.md

 ### Create Short-Lived Branch:

-Create a short-lived branch based from `master` for a specific feature or bug fix.
+Create a short-lived branch based from `main` for a specific feature or bug fix.

 If its based on a JIRA issue, use the JIRA prefix of the feature for naming the branch: